francisco-ricardo/graphs_post/README.md

 - **Breadth-First Search (BFS)** and **Depth-First Search (DFS)** have a time complexity of O(V + E) (Cormen et al., 2009).

 - **Dijkstra's Algorithm**: O((V + E) log V), where a priority queue is used to efficiently select the next node (Even, 2011).

-For a deeper dive into these implementation methods, you can check my repository [graphs-ds](https://github.com/francisco-ricardo/graphs_ds), which is still in progress.

 ## Applications